kodek16/redstone-consolidator/design/01-on-demand-computations.md

 from a generic computation perspective)

-If we want to support any kinds of computation that may be too expensive for a single block (so maybe more that 1 second of run time), we need to somehow perform them outside of the main Tendermint consensus loop.
+If we want to support any kinds of computation that may be too expensive for a single block (so maybe more than 1 second of run time), we need to somehow perform them outside of the main Tendermint consensus loop.
 That said, we still want some redundancy and consensus about the results of these computations.